Hidden Costs of Healthcare in France

 The annual premium for one of these policies varies by insurer, level of cover, and age of client, from around €500 a year to over €2,000 a year.

 What the table shows is that in all cases, whatever the level of cover, our patient still has some costs at the point of care, without reimbursement.

 |Patient Health Charges|

 |Patient Charges with No Policy||Patient Charges with |

 |10% Non-ALD Patients||€2,160||€1,364||€826||€415|

 A high proportion of the charges remaining to the patient are those for dental and optical treatment, which are poorly reimbursed by the social security system and expensive to cover in complementary policies.

-Johanna Matthews, Customer Services Director at health partner Exclusive Healthcare comments that: "Taking out a complementary policy that minimises dental and optical and provides basic hospitalisation cover can significantly reduce the level of the premium, although that would push up out-of-pocket charges you would need to meet."
+Fabien Pellisier, an English-language health insurance broker in France comments that: "Taking out a complementary policy that minimises dental and optical and provides basic hospitalisation cover can significantly reduce the level of the premium, although that would push up out-of-pocket charges you would need to meet."

 Some of the patient charges are also those of personal choice, such as a private room or television during hospitalisation, for which complementary policies can provide cover.

 *Collectif interassociatif sur la Santé (CISS)